aws/aws-aspnet-cognito-identity-provider/README.md

 ## Using the CognitoUser class as your web application user class

-Once AWS Cognito is added as the default ASP.NET Core Identity Provider, you will need to make changes to your code to use the newly introduced CognitoUser class instead of the default ApplicationUser class.
+Once Amazon Cognito is added as the default ASP.NET Core Identity Provider, you will need to make changes to your code to use the newly introduced CognitoUser class instead of the default ApplicationUser class.

 These changes will be required in existing RaZor views and controllers.
 Here is an example with a RaZor view: